Data Analytics for Supply Chain Sustainability

 💡 GO BEYOND

-Improve your model by including several types of transportation modes (electric, low emissions cargo fuels) that may increase the costs but reduce your CO2 footprint.
+Improve your model by including several transportation modes (electric, low emissions cargo fuels) that may increase the costs but reduce your CO2 footprint.
 Thus, you may find alternative solutions and keep some of your facilities in competitive countries.

 Conclusion